Massachusetts Families Protest New Au Pair Regulations At State House Rally

 The ruling will cost host families about $300 more a week.

+“What are we going to do?
+Panic mode set in, are we cutting hours, suddenly everything went haywire,” said Shawn McNamee, who has twin one-year-old girls and a two and half-year-old son.
+“In addition to ruining the cultural nature of the program it’s been to the tune of $15,000 more a year.”

-The families at the rally are pushing for lawmakers to pass two bills to help host families adjust to those changes.
+The families at the rally were pushing for lawmakers to pass two bills to help host families adjust to those changes.

 Some people say their au pairs are like big sisters to their children and they’re trying to make it work, despite the sudden financial burden and change in rules.